Der fliegende Holländer (The Flying Dutchman ), is a German language opera, with libretto and music by Richard Wagner

 - Betty and Veronica: Eric the Huntsman is the Betty and the Flying Dutchman is the Veronica to Senta's Archie.
 Subverted in that the Dutchman wants to settle down with Senta, which would move him into a more Betty-like position.

-- Bittersweet Ending: Yeah, the Dutchman is finally redeemed like he has always wanted to... but Senta does it via yanno, dying.
+- Bittersweet Ending: Yeah, the Dutchman is finally redeemed like he has always wanted to, and he and Senta manage to stay together... but Senta achieves it via yanno, dying.

 - Despair Event Horizon: The Dutchman crosses this when he overhears Eric and Senta's talk, believing that Senta doesn't love him enough to break his curse and therefore he is doomed to wander through the seas again.